ariasdiniz/macaw_framework/README.md

 ## Features

 - Simple routing with support for GET, POST, PUT, PATCH, and DELETE HTTP methods
-- Caching middleware for improved performance
+- Response caching middleware for improved performance
-- Session management with server-side in-memory storage
 - SSL support
-- Prometheus integration for monitoring and metrics
 - Less than 26Kb
 - Easy to learn